kUSHAL0601/Co-operative-Target-Observation/IntroducingObstaclesv0.md

   + For targets:
 	1. Try to go away from observers.
 	2. Try to go near the obstacles, match its speed if possible.
-	3. Have a bit randomization in the motion
+	3. Have decreased randomization in the motion